 You can copy an artboard in Illustrator with or without the Artboard Tool, you choose.
 If you use Method 1 & 2, you’ll be using the Artboard Tool and keyboard shortcuts.
-Or you can copy Artboard from the Artboards panel.
+Or you can duplicate Artboard from the Artboards panel.

 When the Artboard Tool is selected, you will see dash lines around the artboard.

 Step 2: Use the keyboard shortcut Command + C to copy the artboard.

 Step 3: Paste the artboard by pressing Command + V on your keyboard.

 Now we can create Tuesday Special by changing the text content.
 Half-Off burger sounds like a good deal for Tuesday, what do you think?